osl-incubator/scicookie/docs/guide.md

-With SciCookie, you can easily add information about the author of the project by filling in the **author_full_name** and **author_email** fields, which refer to the name and email address of the person or organisation that authored the project.
+With SciCookie, you can easily add information about the author of the project by filling in the **author_full_name** and **author_email** fields, which refer to the name and email address of the person or organization that authored the project.

 The default values give you an idea of what you can enter in these